 Because nearly all the founders we invest in belong to the generation that will have to bear most of the burden of climate change and loss of biodiversity, we find them highly aware of environmental sustainability requirements and the efficient use of resources.
 In addition, since the founders we support are digital natives, things like remote working and avoiding unnecessary commutes are part of their DNA.

 Therefore, the most important part of our review of the sustainability risks associated with a target’s business and our investment’s potential impact is to ensure, as part of our due diligence review and subsequent work with the portfolio company, that the founders and the business model they pursue meet our principal investment criteria.
-Beyond this, for the reasons set out above, we so far have not found it sufficiently meaningful and value-enhancing to define criteria and tools to evaluate sustainability parameters of our investments.
+Beyond this, for the reasons set out above, we so far have not found it sufficiently meaningful and value-enhancing to define criteria and tools to evaluate the sustainability impact of our investments.
 As a matter of course, we are constantly monitoring and reviewing this proposition and will adjust our approach as we deem necessary as the size and business models of our portfolio companies evolve.

 Given our aspiration for sustainability and realizing that we can hardly demand awareness for sustainability if we do not lead by example, we aim to continuously improve and strengthen the sustainability aspect in our own operations.
-Since as investors we, just like our portfolio companies, don’t require material resources for our core business, this relates primarily to the resources consumed by our office infrastructure and travel habits.
+Since as investors we, just like our portfolio companies, don’t require material natural resources for our core business, this relates primarily to the resources consumed by our office infrastructure and travel habits.
 To this end we:

-- have Implemented a highly flexible work-from-home policy that allows and empowers employees to avoid unnecessary commutes as much as possible;
+- have implemented a highly flexible work-from-home policy that allows and empowers employees to avoid unnecessary commutes as much as possible;

 - are using the train (rather than flying) for any distances up to four hours travel time as a matter of principle;